Whoop Dee Doo’s mission is to encourage creative collaboration and a respect for diversity through inclusive, non-conventional programming.

-Whoop Dee Doo has worked with several youth programs including Caldera Arts (Portland/Sisters, OR), Operation Breakthrough (Kansas City), the Boys & Girls Club (Kansas City), Big Brother/Big Sister (Kansas City), Girls, Inc. (Omaha, NE), Experimental Station’s Blackstone Bicycle youth Program (Chicago, IL), Urgent, Inc. and the Rites of Passage Program (Miami, FL), Muse 360 and 901 arts (Baltimore, MD), as well as college interns at the University of Central Missouri, Pacific Northwest College of Art, the Kansas City Art Institute, the University of Chicago, Maryland Institute College of Art, Rockhurst University, and the Pennsylvania Academy of Fine Arts.
+Whoop Dee Doo has worked with several at-risk youth programs including Caldera Arts (Sisters, OR), Operation Breakthrough (Kansas City, MO), the Boys & Girls Club (Kansas City, MO), Big Brother/Big Sister (Kansas City, MO), Girls, Inc. (Omaha, NE), Urgent, Inc. Rites of Passage Program (Miami, FL), Experimental Station’s Blackstone Bicycle youth Program (Chicago, IL), Head & Hands (Montreal, Canada), as well as students at the University of Central Missouri, the University of Cincinnati, Pacific Northwest College of Art, The University of Texas at San Antonio, the Pennsylvania Academy of Fine Art, the Kansas City Art Institute, the Maryland Institute College of Art, the University of Chicago, Rockhurst University, and the KCAI High School Summer Program.